Sourdough 300 Series Workshops 2018/19

 This workshop, while focused on the finished product, adds immeasurably to your Production Management skill set, through learning to assess how and when to set in motion the final processes before the bread is baked.

 We will be firing up Warwick's woodfired oven, and as the day progresses we will work through the dough we have processed earlier, forming, finishing, and finally baking.
-Students get a total, hands on experience of this very important and challenging part of the baker's craft, first hand.
+Students get a total, hands on experience of this very important and challenging part of the baker's craft.

 Things can go wrong at any stage of the process; today, though, is the final reckoning.
 The sum total of the slow fermentation process can be calculated, as each loaf comes out of the oven.
 We will see the effects of the many variables we have encountered through the week - the effect of the seasons, the way we have gelled as a group, and so much more.
 This is real world stuff, and I can tell you that in the real world, stuff happens.
 The best bit about this workshop is that you will learn from our mistakes, as well as our triumphs!